 That means needing to be able to clearly communicate with customers through different channels, whether by phone, email, text, or social posts directly.
 Additionally, there's also a need to record all interactions to be clear on a customer's history.

-It's not just about keeping customers happy, though, but also about ensuring that workflows remain efficient and KPI's are met, all of which can be monitored through in-built analytics and data reporting.
+It's not just about keeping customers happy, though, but also about ensuring that agent workflows remain efficient and KPI's are met, all of which can be monitored through in-built analytics and data reporting for project management.

-Here then are the best in CRM software products currently on the market.
+Here then are the best CRM software platforms currently on the market.

 HubSpot CRM stands out immediately for its pricing model.
 There are no unusably limited 'free' plans, no vast matrix of other accounts to browse – instead the core CRM is entirely free, and you only pay if you need to add extra sales or marketing modules.